YuvrajVamp7K/StockPricePredictor/README.md

 # Stock Price Predictor

-This project leverages **Random Forest** models to predict both the direction and magnitude of stock price changes.
+This project leverages **Random Forest** models to predict the direction of stock price changes with an 83.3% accuracy.
 Using historical data from the Nifty50 index (Indian stock market), the project first creates new features of rolling averages and trends and then builds a:
 **Random Forest Classifier** to predict whether the stock price will increase or decrease.